openstack/keystone/doc/source/developing.rst

 drivers is handled by the passing of a reference to a Hints object, which is a list of dicts describing the filters.
-A driver that satisfies a filter must delete the filter from the Hints object so that when it is returned back to the controller level, it knows to only execute any unsatisfied filters.
+A driver that satisfies a filter must delete the filter from the Hints object so that when it is returned to the controller level, it knows to only execute any unsatisfied filters.

 The contract for a driver for ``list_{entity}`` methods is therefore: